Mahmoud-A-Noor/Social-Media/README.md

 # MERN Stack Social Media App

 A feature-rich social media application built with the MERN stack.
 It provides a seamless social networking experience, allowing users to interact through posts, stories, likes, comments, and sharing.
-The app also includes secure authentication, real time notification, integrated chat feature, and cloud storage integration for rich media sharing.
+The app also includes secure authentication, real time notification, integrated chat feature, Live Stream, and cloud storage integration for rich media sharing.

 ---